 Universal Studios is always a good day out for the family or thrill seeker.
 With seven zones, you might be hard-pushed to pack it all in one day!
 Remember it can get very busy at the weekend or if there is a public holiday.

-Ticket prices start from S$80 for adult and child S$65.
+Ticket prices start from S$80 for adults and children S$65.

 Go Shopping On Orchard Road